-The appellation named after the city of Poitiers is located in the French wine-growing region Loire south of the two appellations Anjou and Saumur, The former VDQS sector (until 1989, it was called Vin du Haut-Poitou) was classified in 2010 as AOP.
-In the Middle Ages, the wines were better known than those from the Bordeaux and were replenished in large numbers via the port of La Rochelle England exported.
-The vineyards cover about 800 hectares of vineyards in 80 to 130 meters above sea level in almost 50 communities.
-The white wines are out Sauvignon Blanc.
+The appellation, named after the city of Poitiers, is located in the French wine-growing region Loire south of the two appellations Anjou and Saumur, The former VDQS division (until 1989 it was called Vin du Haut-Poitou) was classified as AOP in 2010.
+In the Middle Ages, the wines were better known than those from the Bordeaux and were followed in large numbers via the port of La Rochelle England exported.
+The vineyards cover around 800 hectares of vineyards at 80 to 130 meters above sea level in almost 50 communities.
+The white wines are made Sauvignon Blanc.
 Chardonnay.
 Pinot Blanc and Chenin Blanc blended.
-The red and rosé wines are out Pinot Noir.
+The red and rosé wines are made Pinot Noir.
 Gamay.
 Merlot, Malbec ( Cot ) Cabernet Franc.
 Cabernet Sauvignon.
-Gamay Teinturier de Chaudenay and Grolleau Noir blended.
-Well-known producers are Domaine la Tour Beaumont, Robert Champalou, Gérard Descoux, Haut-Poitou Cave, Jacques Morgreau, Domaine de la Rôtisserie and Domaine de Villemont.
+Gamay complexion de Chaudenay and Grolleau Noir blended.
+Well-known producers are Domaine la Tour Beaumont, Robert Champalou, Gérard Descoux, Cave du Haut-Poitou, Jacques Morgreau, Domaine de la Rôtisserie and Domaine de Villemont.